TCP2027 : Research Skills

 (iv) Collecting and analysing more structured data - questionnaire surveys design and analysis.

 |Guided Independent Study||Directed research and reading||1||104:00||104:00||N/A|

 |Scheduled Learning And Teaching Activities||Drop-in/surgery||3||2:00||6:00||N/A|

 Teaching Rationale And Relationship

 The module is designed to introduce social science research knowledge and skills.
-Therefore the module’s teaching is through a combination of lectures, group work, surgery sessions, and taught practicals so that students gain an experience and knowledge of a range of the research process and research methodologies.
+Therefore the module’s teaching is through a combination of lectures, group work, surgery sessions, and taught practical workshops so that students gain an experience and knowledge of a range research methods and the research process.

 The format of resits will be determined by the Board of Examiners

 |Research proposal||2||M||70||2,500 word research proposal for independent dissertation study (including ethics and risk approvals)|

 The short report will be structured in two parts (i) reflecting on the use and appropriateness of a research method of choice to different research situations will be supported and (ii) providing a critical research summary of a chosen journal article.
 Both components enhance critical understanding of research methods and the research process, and the second reprises literature search and noting skills for research.